vippsas/vipps-recurring-api/vipps-recurring-api.md

 ![Charge description example](images/charge_descriptions_example.png)

 When the charge is completed (the money has been moved), the payment will show up in the users' payment history.
-In the payment history a charge from Vipps recurring payment will have a description with follow format `{agreement.ProductName} - {charge.description}`.
+There, a charge from Vipps MobilePay recurring payments will have a description with follow format `{agreement.ProductName} - {charge.description}`.

 This is an example of a request body for the [`POST:/agreements/{agreementId}/charges`][create-charge-endpoint] call: